F0903/twitch_archiver/README.md

 # twitch_archiver

-A blazingly fast, small, and simple downloader for Twitch VODs.
+A blazingly fast, small, and simple downloader for Twitch VODs (also sub-only).
 Simply pass in a url, and give it an optional output path with an extension of your choosing, which the video will then be converted to.

 ## Usage